hasanhoztunc/BluetoothPrinter/README.md

 # BluetoothPrinter
-This application may be work or may won't work but I know this appliation doing someting.
+This application may be work or may be won't work but I know this appliation doing someting.